luketurnerdev/hive-express/README.md

 - I should be able to approve or reject potential hiver’s sign up requests, so that I can make sure Hiver’s users are either Coder Academy’s staff or students/alumni.
 - I should be able to delete students’ comments in order to keep the Hive free of harassment and other undesired behaviours.

+#### Revision of MVP

+Due to various technical issues, namely making Express and React interact correctly, we had to significantly reduce our scope during the project.

+The new MVP consists of:

+- Letting users see upcoming events from Meetup.com
+- Letting users click 'attend' on these events and having them appear dynamically in the calendar.
+- Letting users revoke their attendance from an event.
+- Letting users see events that have been reccomended by Coder Academy.
+- Letting users see events that are been attended by other students.
+- Letting users see all events available in the database, and filtering by either 'Coder events' or 'student's events'.

 ### First versions of User Stories (evidence of user story revision and refinement)

 ![Students' first version](docs/students_first_version.png)